OleSkaar/Plunder/Index/Combat.md

 ## Attacking
 When you attack someone, the target number is your relevant attack target plus the enemy's Defense.
 If the roll is equal or higher than the target, it's a hit.

 Damage is equal to the margin of success, plus any modifiers.
-A successful attack always does at least 1 damage, even if a modifier would bring it below 1.
+A successful attack always does at least 1 damage.

 Some creatures have attacks that are determined by a damage dice instead of this calculation.

 ### Melee attacks
-When you score a hit in melee, the damage is equal to the margin of success plus your Damage modifier.
+When you score a hit in melee, the damage is equal to the margin of success.

 #### Melee range
 Anyone who is within 5 feet of you is within melee range.